liquibase/liquibase/README.md

 - MySQL (tested: 5.7.18, with InnoDB)
 - Oracle Database (tested: 12.1.0.2 and 12.2.0.1)
 - PostgreSQL (tested: 9.6)
+- Microsoft SQL Server (MSSQL) (tested: 2016, 2017, Express & Developer Editions)

 **Somewhat working** (work in progress):
 - Firebird (a problem in snapshotting causes duplicate indexes to be generated to FOREIGN KEY constraints).
   Regular change sets (forward migration) seems to work fine. as deferrable, which is a functionality not present in MySQL/MariaDB AFAIK).
-- Microsoft SQL Server (MSSQL) (tested: 2016, Express)
-  - Problems with default values and DATE/DATETIME etc. columns
-  - Tests running on multiple schemas simultaneously fail
 - SAP SQL Anywhere 17 (formerly known as Sybase AS Anywhere)
   - Basic functionality is working
   - Currently failing tests: